 local PathfindingService = game:GetService("PathfindingService")local path = PathfindingService:CreatePath({AgentRadius = 3,AgentHeight = 6,AgentCanJump = false,Costs = {Water = 20}})

-The agent can climb TrussParts during pathfinding assuming you set AgentCanClimb = true when creating the path and nothing blocks the agent from the truss climbing path.
+Note that the agent can climb TrussParts during pathfinding assuming you set AgentCanClimb to true when creating the path and nothing blocks the agent from the truss climbing path.
 A climbable path has the Climb label and the cost for a climbable path is 1 by default.

 LocalScript - Truss Climbing Path